CHollingworth/Lampray/docs/building.md

 # Building Lampray

-Learn how to build Lampray from source.
+> Learn how to build Lampray from source.

 ## Prerequisites

-Use your Linux distribution's package manager to install the following dependencies:
+Use your Linux distribution's recommended package manager to install the following dependencies:

 | Type        | Name                 | Version          |
 |-------------|----------------------|------------------|